Old Oil Stocks in progress I

-Chances are people seeking financial information here will not find lost riches (Not a Millionaire from Old Oil Stock).
-The American Oil & Gas Historical Society, a small non-profit program that depends on donations, simply does not have resources to provide free research of corporate histories.
+Chances are people seeking financial information here at Old Oil Stocks in progress I will not find lost riches (see Not a Millionaire from Old Oil Stock).
+The American Oil & Gas Historical Society, which depends on donations, does not have resources to provide free research of corporate histories.

 However, AOGHS continues to look into forum queries as part of its energy education mission.
 Some investigations have revealed little-known stories like Buffalo Bill’s Shoshone Oil Company; many others have found questionable dealings during booms and epidemics of “black gold” fever like Arctic Explorer turns Oil Promoter.

 Visit the Stock Certificate Q & A Forum and view company updates regularly added to the A-to-Z listing at Is my Old Oil Stock worth Anything?
 AOGHS will continue to look into forum queries, including these “in progress.”

 More than 70 years ago a query about Imperial Drilling Company stock resulted in the Robert D. Fisher Manual of Valuable and Worthless Securities noting that the Texas secretary of state and the county clerk in Cisco, Texas, “informed us: ‘Unable to give you any information regarding above company, but don’t think it is active, as I have not heard of it.’
 (October 10, 1939).”

 Imperial Drilling Company was likely one of many ventures born of the “Roaring Ranger” a 1917 oilfield discovery well near Cisco that launched drilling booms at many Eastland County towns.
 A host of such companies and stock speculations had brief lifespans and left behind now obsolete stock certificates.
 Cisco was a tough town, its citizens hung Santa Clause…twice.
 See Oil Boom Brings First Hilton Hotel.